bparanj/crystal/programming/iac/docs/boto/create-security-group.md

 In the example usage, we specify the VPC ID (`vpc_id`), security group name (`sg_name`), description (`sg_description`), and the CIDR blocks for each ingress rule.
 We then call the `create_rails_security_group()` function with these arguments.

-Make sure to replace `'vpc-xxxxxxxx'` with the actual ID of your VPC and adjust the CIDR blocks according to your desired access rules.
+Make sure to replace `'vpc-xxxxxxxx'` with the  ID of your VPC and adjust the CIDR blocks according to your desired access rules.

 Note: Ensure that you have the necessary permissions to create and modify security groups in your AWS account.
 You may need to configure the appropriate IAM permissions for your AWS account or the IAM user/role associated with your boto3 session.